dancromartie/affirmative/README.md

 configured your event checked right.
 If your script failed before it got to send confirmation, you'll be investigating the next morning either way!

+## Actually sending negative events

+Now, there's all this talk about sending positive acknowledgement, but you don't have to.
+One approach is to set a key that allows 0 events every minute, for example.
+If you send an event like "problems_with_my_app", then within a minute, you should get an alert on that.
+In fact, doing this along with the positive events may be a very strong combination.